-213 Cannonball energy
+231 Cannonball energy

 Two identical cannonballs are fired from the ground with the same speed.
-Cannonball Y is fired vertically upward while cannonball Z is fired at an angle of 60° above the horizontal.
+Cannonball Y is fired vertically upward while cannonball Z is fired at an angle of $60^{\circ}$ above the horizontal.
 Consider the highest points reach by the cannonballs.
-(131F2022)
+(131Sp2023)

 - a) Explain which cannonball has the largest kinetic energy at its highest point. - b) Explain which cannonball has the largest gravitational potential energy at its highest point.
+Use this to determine which cannonball reaches a higher point.